dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 But there is a problem of exploration in dealing with action values.
 Many state–action pairs may never be visited.
 If our policy is deterministic policy, then in following that policy one will observe returns only for one of the actions from each state.
 The purpose of learning action values is to help in choosing among the actions available in each state.
 To mitigate this issue, we use a stochastic policy to ensure continual exploration.
-In $$\epsilon$$-greedy policy, most of the time they choose an action that has maximal estimated action value, but with probability $$\epsilon$$ they instead select an action at random.
+In $$\epsilon$$-greedy policy, most of the time they choose an action that has maximum estimated action value, but with probability $$\epsilon$$ they instead select an action at random.

 $$
 \begin{aligned}